Thursday May 14th Meeting #733

 The College of Complexes in Chicago, IL,

-meets every Saturday at 5:00 PM on Zoom
+biweekly on Saturday at 5:00 PM on Zoom

 Established Feb.
 28, 2009